 We had about forty cows, one bull, two horses, one dog, and fourteen cats.
 They all had names except for the chickens and pigs.
 Mabel might get three scoops of grain, whereas Bertha would only deserve two.
 The grain looked and tasted like granola and had some drops of molasses in it (like honey in a granola bar).
 Of course, being vegetarians, their main courses were dried hay and whole cornstalks chopped up, which included the ears.

 As everywhere, there are conflicts, grudges, falling-outs, ex-es.
 Why so many divorces, I wondered, among the Came Heres?
-Know a place by its paradoxes (as I maintained in Along the Waccamaw: A Yankee Discovers a Home by the River, Algonquin 1990).
+Know a place by its paradoxes (as I maintained in Along the Waccamaw).
 One person ventured to say that there were no more splits than in the rest of society.
 Another replied (from experience) that the dreamed-of new life was too hard for some.
-These divorced or lived-togethers both tend to stay in the area, so there are many once-couples.
+Because these divorced or lived-togethers both tend to stay in the area, there are many once-couples.
 A friend tried to draw up a sort of family tree of Floyd’s ex-spouses but finally gave up: “I needed a Scattergram.”
 As for jobs, occasionally one hears a jaundiced statement like “Nobody wants to work in Floyd County.”
 “This builder was crooked–and he was Church of the Brethren.”
 “Single men are scared by educated and accomplished women.”
 I also heard this warning: “If you come to Floyd County, bring your own job.”

 The Green Garage sold fresh vegetables by the honor system–just put your money in the slot.
 Same as a few of the pottery studios out in the country.
-There was no outside lock on an old cabin at Travianna Community, nearly deserted, but indoor electronics disappeared, perhaps in a correlation with outdoor workers.
+There was no outside lock on an old cabin at Travianna Community, nearly deserted, but our daughter’s indoor electronics disappeared, perhaps as a bonus to a crew of workers.
 A few people give “neighbor” a bad name: one family operates heavy equipment at 5 a.m. on a Sunday, while another puts a broken washing machine in the yard and uses it to burn garbage.
-My friend Tom (our world-trip recounted in Angel in Goggles) noted that a top-loading washer is ideal for that purpose, whereas a front-loading dryer can bake bread.
+My friend Tom (world-trip companion) declared that a top-loading washer is ideal for that purpose, whereas a front-loading dryer can bake bread.

-By contrast, the series of ship-shape properties along Ridgeview Rd.
+By contrast, the series of shipshape properties along Ridgeview Rd.
 NW amounts to a two-mile-long yard-of-the-month contest.
 At various informal recreation areas, however, aluminum cans and cardboard boxes trash the roadside.
 A hiking friend noticed that a beautiful tree next to the road bore hack-marks on its trunk; appalled at this vandalism, she spotted the axe and took it home.
 Some residents indulge in a sort of home cooking, undertaken even in their vehicles.
-But the area is comparatively fortunate: “Some towns,” one person declared, “are devoured by meth.”
+But the area is comparatively fortunate: “Some towns,” asserted one person, “are devoured by meth.”

 Ancient is relative.
 In Floyd County all Caucasians and people of African descent are Came Heres–when viewed against the background of Native Americans, who seem to have begun sojourning or living in the area thousands of years ago.
 For an overview of the equally sketchy and fascinating evidence, see “Floyd County and Native Americans,” Chapter 25 of Jean Thomas Schaeffer’s Raised on Songs and Stories: A Memoir of Place in the Blue Ridge (Floyd, VA: Harvestwood, 2014).

-If a writer tries to impose too much order on all the lavishly heterogeneous, inconsistent, and sometimes mysterious details of a place, the groceries will start to fall out of the bag or rip it.
-How daunting to sense the whole from the parts!
-An ancient fable tells of three blind Hindus that tried to identify an animal.
-The first sat on a stool, clasped a heavy sac on the creature’s belly, and squeezed its several downward-protuberances; the second moved his hand over its long, rigid beak; the third petted its shaggy—wait a minute, something’s wrong here.
-Ah, maybe I got it wrong and these guys were Chinese.
-Anyway, it is futile to apprehend a place from any one perspective.
-And yet, in pursuit of the Bald Truth, your author takes the dare.
+If a writer tries to impose too much order on all the heterogeneous, inconsistent, and sometimes mysterious details of a place, the document will rebel.
+Yet a writer must observe and judge.
+These goals involve a risk so colorfully implied by the ancient fable of three blind Hindus.
+As they tried to identify an animal, the first sat on a stool, clasped a heavy sac on the creature’s belly, and squeezed its several downward-protuberances; the second moved his hand over its long, rigid beak; the third petted its shaggy—wait a minute, something’s wrong!
+Maybe these guys were Chinese.